prb/pips-solver/README.md

    11  00
    11  21
 ```

+And I got Codex to write a converter from the NYTimes JSON format to the textual format used in this project.

+## Acknowledgments / References
+Discovering and reviewing the code for another Pips solving project,[pips](https://github.com/ematth/pips), I discovered that a JSON representation of the games is downloadable from the NY Times API; this helped to bulk up the set of examples.
+The 2025-09-15 "hard" game is the most interesting because of the large `Exactly` constraint.

 ## Future
 Things that I might tinker with further could include parallelization with Rayon or similar, trying out AlgorithmX/Dancing Links, prettier output, and accepting a screenshot of a game as input.